-Additional pre-defined exploratory endpoints included the percentage of patients who were attack free for the entire 26-week treatment period and the percentage of patients achieving threshold reductions in angioedema attack rates (≥ 50%, ≥ 70%, ≥ 90%) compared to baseline.
+Additional pre-defined exploratory endpoints in the HELP study included the percentage of patients who were attack-free for the entire 26-week treatment period and the percentage of patients who achieved threshold reductions in angioedema attack rates (≥ 50%, ≥ 70%, ≥ 90%) compared to baseline.

-A ≥ 50% reduction in angioedema attack rate was observed in 100% of patients on lanadelumab 300 mg every 2 or 4 weeks and in 89% on lanadelumab 150 mg every four weeks compared to 32% in patients on placebo.
+A 50% or greater reduction in angioedema attack rate was observed in 100% of patients on lanadelumab 300 mg q2w or q4w and in 89% of patients on lanadelumab 150 mg q4w compared with 32% in patients on placebo.

 Compared with 2% of patients in the placebo group, the percentage of patients who were attack-free for the entire 26-week treatment period was:

 There were relatively few patients in each treatment group.
 The HELP study was limited to 26 weeks, and conclusions on long-term safety and efficacy cannot be made.

 The Angioedema Quality of Life Questionnaire (AE-QoL) measures the patient-reported impact of angioedema over a 4-week recall period across four domains: fear/shame, functioning, fatigue/mood, and nutrition.

 All treatment groups in the HELP study showed an improvement in the AE-QoL total score compared with placebo.

 The percentage of patients who achieved clinically meaningful improvement in AE-QoL total score compared with 37% of patients in the placebo group, was: